rhys-rushton/react-learning/Notes.md

 - JSX Limitations: Can't return adjacent jsx components.
 - React.Fragment is a component that acts as a wrapper.
 - Portals are a way to make elements that are meant to render above all others (i.e. modals) render properly - not nested.
 This is done by creating elements for them inside the index.html you then use react-dom amd createPortal method.
 Rendered HTML content is just moved somewhere else.
+- Ref's are ways to direclty access  html(JSX) elements.
+It means you access them imperatively as oppposed to declaratively.
+You don't want to overuse these.
+An example use case is using refs to access the state of input instead of using an onchange event handler which would be logging every single keystroke in the input.

+## Working with effects, and reducers.
+- Effect = Side Effect
+- Side effects are events and tasks that happen outside of reacts main task of rendering jsx elements and managing state.
+- useEffect Hook that manages side effects.
+- this hook is takes a function that get executed after every component evaluation if the specified dependencies change.
+It also takes the dependencies.
+-